hille721/bits3/README.rst

 Installation
 ============
-Python3.6 or greate is required.
+Python3.6 or greater is required.

 .. code-block::